Megaaabytes/bad-calculator/README.md

 # bad-calculator
 This calculator is a meme.
 It can only calculate a digit.
+But we can make it better!